emtilt/ph410s21/_drafts/hw4.md

 2. Calculate how much work it takes to "neutralize" these charges by bringing in one more point charge ($-4q$) from far away and placing it right at the center of this square.

-### 1. Screened Coulomb Potential
+### 7. Screened Coulomb Potential

-In a [previous problem](./homework3.html#connecting-potential-electric-field-and-charge), you worked out the electric field and charge distribution for a point charge using the electric potential.
+We've seen the electric field and charge distribution for a point charge using the electric potential.
 In this problem, you will gain some additional practice doing this for the [screened Coulomb potential](https://en.wikipedia.org/wiki/Electric-field_screening).

 Consider the "screened Coulomb potential" of a point charge $q$ that arises, for example, in plasma physics:

 $$V(r) = \dfrac{q}{4\pi\varepsilon_0} \dfrac{e^{-r/\lambda}}{r}$$

-where $\lambda$ is a constant (called [the screening length](https://en.wikipedia.org/wiki/Debye_length)).
+where $\lambda$ is a constant (called [the screening length or Debye length](https://en.wikipedia.org/wiki/Debye_length)).

 1. Determine the electric field $\mathbf{E}(\mathbf{r})$ associated with this potential.
 2. Find the charge distribution $\rho(\mathbf{r})$ that produces this potential.
-(Think carefully about what happens at the origin!)
+(Hint: Think carefully about what happens at the origin.
+Will your answer therefore necessarily contain a certain special distribution function that we've talked about at length?)
-3. Sketch this function $\rho(\mathbf{r})$ in a manner that clearly describes its characteristics (i.e., what's the best way of representing this three-dimensional charge distribution?
-Use it, and explain what you are plotting.)
+3. Sketch this function $\rho(\mathbf{r})$ in a manner that clearly describes its characteristics.
+Label how the function is bhaving in different region (e.g., at $r=0$, near $r=0$, in the far-field).
 4. Show, by explicit calculation over $\rho(\mathbf{r})$ that the net charge represented by this distribution is zero. (*If you don't get zero, think again about what happens at $r = 0$.*).
 5. Verify this result using the integral form of Gauss' Law (i.e., integrate your electric flux over a *very large* spherical surface.)

-### 2. Surface charge and boundary conditions
+### 8. Surface charge and boundary conditions

 It might seem to you that the results that the electric field is discontinuous by an amount $\sigma/\varepsilon_0$ isn't really a big deal.
 There's probably a question about how useful this result is.
 We will come back to this particularly when we get to fields in matter, and suffice it to say, it will help us a lot there.
 To get a flavor of what is coming, this problem will discuss this discontinuity in a familiar context.

-1. Consider a cylindrical metal rod (radius $r$, length $L$) with a constant charge density $\sigma$ distributed across its outer surface (as we will learn that is the only place the charge can be).
+1. Consider a cylindrical metal rod (radius $r$, length $L$) with a constant charge density $\sigma$ distributed across its outer surface (as a conductor, that is the only place the charge can be).
 Using Gauss' Law (far from the ends of the rod; assume it's long and skinny), determine the electric field inside and outside the rod.
 2. Take the difference between the electric fields you determined in Part 1 (technically, the perpendicular component) across the outer surface of the metal rod to show you recover the the result that the all the charge lives on the surface.
 3. Consider a similarly cylindrical plastic rod with a constant charge density $\rho$ distributed over its entire volume.
 Again, using Gauss' Law (far from the ends of the rod; assume it's long and skinny), determine the electric field inside and outside the rod.
 4. Again, take the difference between the electric fields you determined in Part 3 across the outer surface of the plastic rod.
 What do you find?
 Does your result make physical sense?

-### 3. An energy conundrum

-There's a bit of a conundrum that occurs when we begin to compare our two different descriptions of energy associated with electrostatic systems.
-In this problem, you will compare these descriptions and develop an argument that resolves the conundrum.

-Consider two point charges ($q_1$ and $q_2$) that are brought to be a distance $r$ apart.
-You can locate them anywhere to develop this argument, but for the sake clarity, let's put them on the $x$-axis straddling the origin (i.e., one at $r/2$ and the other at $-r/2$).

-1. First, compute the work done to bring the charge configuration together.
-Recall that it costs nothing (i.e., there's no work done) to bring the first charge to it's location.
-Does this expression look familiar?
-2. Now, construct the integral expression for the total energy associated with the charge configuration using the integral formalism: $\frac{\varepsilon_0}{2} \int E^2 d\tau$.
-Remember that the electric field in this integral expression is due to the field from both charges: $\mathbf{E} = \mathbf{E}_1 + \mathbf{E}_2$. *Do not try to integrate it.*
-3. Your integral expression can be expanded out to three terms: in principle, you can integrate one of the terms, but not the other two.
-Which two can't you integrate and why not?
-4. What is the physical significance of the two un-integrable terms?
-What must the integrable term be?